nglaeser/crypto-glossary/glossary.md

 **Zero-knowledge proofs**: Ways to prove knowledge of a piece of information without revealing that information.
 More specifically, the goal is usually to prove knowledge of a _witness_ for some _statement_ in a _language_ without revealing the witness.
 [More about zero-knowledge &rarr;](./zk.md)

 ### Cryptographic Schemes
-These are active lines of research creating particular schemes or primitives that are not quite large enough to be their own area but new enough not to fall under the "classic" crypto primitives [above](#cryptographic-primitives).
+These are active lines of research creating particular schemes or primitives that to me don't seem quite large enough to be their own area and are new enough not to fall under the "classic" crypto primitives [above](#cryptographic-primitives).

 **Attribute-based encryption (ABE)**: Policy-based access to encrypted data (general case of identity-based encryption (IBE)).
 The policy is public.
 A trusted third-party distributes keys to parties that meet the policy.